 Project counts change as they progress through the design and construction process, as well as during Program reviews to optimize project efforts.
 Project counts reflect the LTCP and the Combined Sewer Overflow (CSO) permit, both of which were modified in June 2017.
 The 2021 LTCP Update was approved by the Nebraska Department of Environment and Energy in August 2021.

-During the past five years,* small and emerging small businesses (SEBs) received just under $8 million in construction contracts and subcontracts, representing over 6.2% of the total construction work contracted through the City's CSO Program over the same period of time.
+During the past five years,* small and emerging small businesses (SEBs) received just under $8 million in contracts and subcontracts, representing over 6.2% of the total construction work contracted through the City's CSO Program over the same period of time.